|

 You get to know your head better, and you get to know other people's heads better.
 You know a lot more about human capability and motivation.
 And you learn not to get excited if you lose a few marbles in a marble game.

 You also get to relax more with the seeming traumas of life.
-Because once you understand that this is perhaps a drama of sorts that you're not going to change - once you realize that you can't change it - you realize that something else that is more let's say capable, has set up the rules for the game and the rules for the drama, and you just sort of relax and don't try to change them.
+Because once you understand that this is perhaps a drama of sorts that you're not going to change—once you realize that you can't change it—you realize that something else that is more let's say capable, has set up the rules for the game and the rules for the drama, and you just sort of relax and don't try to change them.

-that life becomes considerably easier.
+When you come to this particular point of conviction, or let's say point of surrender or point of acceptance, it's then that life becomes considerably easier.
 Instead of becoming wrapped up and being capable of having tremendous anxieties about things going wrong with us, we're able to sort of step back and observe the whole process, as a person would a picture.

-Some of it might be - I don't say it isn't unpleasant - but at the same time, a tremendous lot of things that we consider unpleasant will be avoided.
+Some of it might be—I don't say it isn't unpleasant—but at the same time, a tremendous lot of things that we consider unpleasant will be avoided.
 And I'd say that ninety percent of the things we consider unpleasant aren't really worth the worry, two weeks later when we look back upon them; they weren't worth the temper or the anger or the frustration that we go through, making crises out of every little encounter with other human beings, or crises out of every sickness or little cough that our children get.

 And we're able to ride out this tide of adversity, that is caused by our association with other human beings, much more easily.

 It's not that I'm trying to endorse a utilitarian value for Zen; I'm just saying that you don't become a recluse.
-It's not
+It's not necessary to become a person who rejects society, you become a person in the final analysis who understands society, a little better.

-The Dividing Mind, by Bob Fergeson
+by Bob Fergeson

 This process is started long before memory, when the parents use this same escape mechanism on their children.
 The parent keeps its attention away from its own negative aspects by using the child as Ego 2.
 The child is then taught the trick, growing up using this mind-splitting to remain 'right' regardless of the facts of its own behavior or thoughts.
 The voice of the parent will remain in them, goading them to create their own endless versions of Ego 2 as facets of their personality, and to be eventually planted in children of their own.